EBI-Metagenomics/mgnify-biata-2021/docs/source/virify.rst

     docker load --input docker/virify.tar
     docker run --rm -it -v $(pwd)/data:/opt/data virify mkdir obs_results

+All commands detailed below will be run from within this current working directory.
+Note: if there any issues in running this tutorial, there is a separate directory **exp_results/** with pre-computed results.

 |image3|\  1.2 Now we can start running the analysis.
-In the current working directory you will find the **obs_results** directory you just created, as well as three other directories (**databases, scripts, exp_results**) and the metagenomic assembly we will be working with (**ERR575691_host_filtered.fasta**).
+In the current working directory you will find the metagenomic assembly we will be working with (**ERR575691_host_filtered.fasta**).
 We will now filter the contigs listed in this file to keep only those that are ≥500 bp, by using the custom python script filter_contigs_len.py as follows:

 .. code-block:: bash